Surnet/swagger-jsdoc/README.md

 your actual living code and output an OpenAPI specification to integrate any server and client technology as long as both sides comply with the specification.

-Thus, the `swagger-jsdoc` project assumes that you want document your existing working code in a way to "give live" to it, i.e. generating a specification which can then be feeded into other Swagger tools, and not the vice-versa.
+Thus, the `swagger-jsdoc` project assumes that you want document your existing working code in a way to "give life" to it, generating a specification which can then be feeded into other Swagger tools, and not the vice-versa.

 If you prefer to write the OpenAPI specification first and separately, you might check other projects facilitating this, such as
 -  [swagger-editor](http://swagger.io/swagger-editor/)